Richard Nadeau

-Richard Nadeau (born April 5, 1959 in Hawkesbury, Ontario) is a teacher and Bloc Québécois politician in Quebec, Canada.
-He is the former Member of Parliament for the riding of Gatineau.
+Richard Nadeau (born April 5, 1959) is a Canadian teacher and politician who is the former Member of Parliament for the riding of Gatineau.

+Early life and career

 Nadeau attended the University of Ottawa where he received degrees in history, political science and education.
 In addition to being a teacher, Nadeau has worked as an adviser and director of educational programs, and as a researcher and an archivist.
 He has also been a lobbyist for French education and has been involved in community theatre in Saskatchewan.
 He taught at the Gisèle Lalonde High School in Orleans, near Ottawa, where he, amongst other things, supervised and acted as speaker for the student debate club.